 - If students are bringing in supplies, have a plan for where they should put these things.
 In their lockers?
 In a corner of the classroom?

 - Have a plan for what students should do when they enter the classroom.
 Something simple that even the shyest kid can do comfortably is best.
-We usually have a box of books at each table they can explore or a word search puzzle at each child’s desk.
+Maybe a box of books at each table they can explore or a simple word search puzzle with their names.

 - Have an easily visible list of things students should do upon entering your room on Day One.
 Example: 1) Greet teacher 2) Find your seat 3) Read a book.